zeelos/cp-docker-images/docs/quickstart.rst

       -e CONTROL_CENTER_CONNECT_CLUSTER=http://kafka-connect:8082 \
       confluentinc/cp-enterprise-control-center:4.1.0

-   |c3-short| will create the topics it needs in Kafka.
+   |c3-short| will create the topics it needs in Kafka, including the URL for a Kafka Connect cluster that is created in a later step.

 #.
 Optional: Verify that it started correctly by searching its logs with the following command: